ginstrom/paladin-novel/manuscript/chapter-07.md

 Other refugees began choosing sides, voices rising, hands moving toward weapons.
 The fragile unity of their group cracked like thin ice.

 Gond stepped between them.
-When he spoke, his voice carried a weight that seemed to settle over the entire group like a heavy blanket.
+When he spoke, his voice seemed to settle over the entire group like a soothing balm.

 "Enough."